dieterich-lab/MiMB_JACUSA2_chapter/README.md

 # General description
 - JACUSA2 can detect RNA modification rapidly.
-- JACUSA2 detect modification based on mapping characteristics, it requires BAM files as input.
+- JACUSA2 detects modification based on mapping characteristics, it requires BAM files as input.
-- JACUSA2 can be run in single mode (call-1) or paired mode (call-2).
+- JACUSA2 can be run in single-mode (call-1) or paired mode (call-2).
 For sensitivity, we adopt paired mode.
 - JACUSA2 output can be used to predict RNA modifications.
 -
 # Installation
-We recommend to install software dependencies via `Conda` on Linux.
+We recommend installing software dependencies via `Conda` on Linux.
 You can find Miniconda installation instructions for Linux [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Make sure you install the [Miniconda Python3 distribution](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh